tradecblood/5_minute_trader_training/README.md

 The complete **Community Learning Roadmap**, outlining our entire learning plan **(i.e. THIS file)**, is also stored in the same repository:
 **https://github.com/tradecblood/5_minute_trader_study_group/blob/main/README.md**

 ---

+## 🤖 Ask the Notes — AI Agent

+We have a brand new AI Agent called **‘Ask the Notes’** that members can use to query our admin’s study notes.

+It is trained on the study notes *plus* general AI knowledge on options trading, giving it a broader base of information to provide additional context.

+---

+## ⏳ Daily Usage Limit

+Currently, the AI agent has a **daily request limit** that resets each evening.
+This is because it uses the *free* version of Claude.

+Please ensure your usage is considerate of other group members.

+---

+## ⏳ Daily Usage Limit

+Currently, the AI agent has a **daily request limit** that resets each evening.
+This is because it uses the *free* version of Claude.

+Please ensure your usage is considerate of other group members.

+---